NDEats/NDEats-Back-End/README.md

 ### Install and run app
 10. `git clone git@github.com:NDEats/NDEats-Front-End.git`
 11. `cd NDEats-Front-End/nd-eats-front`
-12. Ensure `package-lock.json` is NOT present in this folder; remove if it is
+12. (Note: this step might not be necessary, feel free to test if it is or not) remove the `package-lock.json` file
 13. `npm i` to install
 14. `npm start` to start app
 15. This command should open http://localhost:3000 and you should be able to view the app; use VSCode for automatic port forwarding from db8